Early History: Oliver Zangwill, in a tribute to Henry Hécaen, wrote

 a relatively small group of individuals to hear about and discuss

 various topics relevant to the field.
-There are usually three topics
+A typical organization was to ask